xaviercunego/xaviercunego/README.md

 - 🌱 I’m currently learning **multithreading, realtime and multi-instance for C programming language**

-- 👨‍💻 I worked at **Matrius Technologies, Montreal on LoRaWAN solutions**
+- 👨‍💻 I worked at **Matrius Technologies, Montreal, on LoRaWAN solutions**

 - 📫 How to reach me **xavier.cordonnier@reseau.eseo.fr**